Linuxfabrik/monitoring-plugins/check-plugins/php-version/README.rst

 Overview
 --------

+With this plugin you can check whether a PHP minor *upgrade* is available or whether the installed PHP version is EOL.
+For example, if you installed PHP 7.3 while PHP 7.4 is available, you will get a warning.
+If you're running PHP 7.4 and PHP 8 is available (which is a major upgrade), you won't get a warning.

-This plugin lets you track if a PHP update is available.
-To check for updates, this plugin uses https://www.php.net/releases/index.php.
+To check for available upgrades, this plugin uses https://www.php.net/releases/index.php.
 To compare against the current/installed version of PHP, the check calls ``php --version``.

 Fact Sheet